Michael-Santos/unturnedServer/README.md

 # Scripts
 - installServer.sh - Installs the server as explained on last section
 - startServer.sh - Starts a screen session called `unturned` running the server
-- stopServer.sh - Stops the `unturned` screen sesssion
+- stopServer.sh - Saves the game then stops the `unturned` screen sesssion
 - updateServer.sh - Checks if the server is up to date.
 If it is not, so it stops the current server running when applicable and starts it again.
+(Need to fix it :fire:)
+- saveSever.sh - Sends a save command into screen session

 # How to execute commands on server console